changliao1025/pyflowline/docs/algorithm/algorithm.rst

 ==============================
 Merge flowline
 ==============================
-This algorithm merges flowlines so there are only 2 types of flowlines:
+This algorithm merges flowlines, so there are only two types of flowlines:

 1. headwaters